renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 The Certanis are a destabilizing influence in the already-tumultuous politics of the Kingdoms of Men, which can make them a rich source of plot hooks.

-* The Certanis may began an open insurrection; this might provide the Goblin Kingdoms with an opportunity for attack, pull the Commonwealth into a war to defend their Western allies, or—if the Certanis and the West wound each other too badly—place the Eastern Kings in command of the Empire.
+* The Certanis may began an open insurrection; this might provide the Goblin Kingdoms with an opportunity for attack, pull the Commonwealth into a war to defend their Western allies, or — if the Certanis and the West wound each other too badly — place the Eastern Kings in command of the Empire.
 * A noble in the West could die under mysterious circumstances, which various factions in the Commonwealth may wish to investigate.
-* The Certans are a recent movement; the party may simply be dispatched to investigate them—to decide if they're a potential ally or a potential threat.
+* The Certans are a recent movement; the party may simply be dispatched to investigate them — to decide if they're a potential ally or a potential threat.
 * The Certans might not be as guilty as everyone assumes.
 Maybe many of the assassinations in the West are actually the result of treachery by Eastern Kings, and they are simply framing the Certans.

 </aside>

 Though the Certanis are anti-monarchist, they are not particularly egalitarian; wealthy merchants and land-holders have largely stepped into the place of displaced nobles.
-Though Certa is nominally a Republic, only those with "a vested interest in the prosperity of the people"—that is, the wealthy, people of business, and land-owners—can actually vote in elections for the *Chamber of Law*, or hold seats in it.
+Though Certa is nominally a Republic, only those with "a vested interest in the prosperity of the people"—that is, the wealthy, people of business, and land-owners — can actually vote in elections for the *Chamber of Law*, or hold seats in it.
 (The *Chamber of Law* is the only house in the Republic that can actually make law; the *Chamber of the People* serves a purely advisory role.)

-The Certanis consider themselves natural allies to the Commonwealth—their movement was inspired by their powerful, peaceful and mercantile neighbor.
+The Certanis consider themselves natural allies to the Commonwealth — their movement was inspired by their powerful, peaceful and mercantile neighbor.
 Unfortunately, the Kings of the West have been the main victims of the wave of political assassinations that is largely credited to the Certanis; given that the Kings of the West are allies of the Commonwealth, this makes any potential alliance between the Certanis and the Commonwealth somewhat fraught.
-What is perhaps worse is that some believe that the Certanis may not contain their regicide to the Kingdoms of Men; the Dragonshire also has a hereditary nobility—even if they have largely surrendered power to representative governments.
+What is perhaps worse is that some believe that the Certanis may not contain their regicide to the Kingdoms of Men; the Dragonshire also has a hereditary nobility — even if they have largely surrendered power to representative governments.

 <aside class="hook">